 Need to know: Starts at Torquay, a 1.5-hour drive from Melbourne, and ends at Warrnambool.

 Driving north from Perth, you may expect nothing of the Outback landscape but scorched earth and straight roads all the way up the west coast.
-While these certainly exist, a road trip here is also punctuated with remarkable geological features, some of the world’s best (yet empty) beaches and kangaroos hopping alongside your camper van.
+While these certainly exist, a road trip here is also punctuated with remarkable geological features, some of the best beaches in Australia and kangaroos hopping alongside your camper van.

 First, a bit of fun at Lancelin where you can go sand boarding in the dunes or off-roading in a truck-sized 4x4.
 Then on to the Pinnacles Desert where bizarre pillars protrude from the desert like ancient monoliths.